Dylan Cozens (baseball): Tampa Bay Rays

-On August 10, 2019, Cozens signed a two-year minor league contract with the Tampa Bay Rays and was assigned to the AAA Durham Bulls, and was placed back on the injured list.
-He returned to action on a four-game rehab assignment with the GCL Rays on August 22, then returned from the injured list on August 31, debuting for Durham the following day and playing two games with them.
+On August 10, 2019, Cozens signed a two-year minor league contract with the Tampa Bay Rays and was assigned to the Triple–A Durham Bulls, and was placed back on the injured list.
+He returned to action on a four-game rehab assignment with the Gulf Coast League Rays on August 22, then returned from the injured list on August 31, debuting for Durham the following day and playing two games with them.

 Cozens did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

 Milwaukee Brewers

 On December 17, 2020, Cozens signed a minor league contract with the Milwaukee Brewers organization.

+Football career

 Cozens announced his retirement on June 22, 2021, in order to pursue a career in professional football.
 He stated that he was going to "chase my dream of playing in the NFL (National Football League)".
-Cozens worked out for the New England Patriots on August 5, 2021.
+Cozens worked out for the New England Patriots of the National Football League (NFL) on August 5, 2021.

+On July 6, 2023, Cozens signed with the Tucson Sugar Skulls of the Indoor Football League.
+He was released by the Sugar Skulls on October 23.